compas-dev/compas/docs/userguide/basics.datastructures.cellnetwork.rst

 >>> cell_network.number_of_cells()
 6

 An edge can be assigned to any number of faces, or to none.
+If an edge is assigned to more than 2 faces, it is non-manifold.

 >>> cell_network.edge_faces((2, 6))
 [2, 3, 39]